dartmouth-dltg/aspace-omniauth-cas/README.md

 is expected to return the ArchivesSpace username value for the user.
 `:backendUidProc` and `:backendEmailProc` are passed the hash returned by the `OmniAuth::Strategies::CAS::ServiceTicketValidator#user_info` method.

+The `:logoutUrlPath` value is used by the `Logout` link to clear the CAS service ticket and, potentially, the CAS ticket granting cookie.

 If you don't have any users in your ArchivesSpace install, you can bootstrap an initial user by uncommenting (and configuring) a local